jamesb93/reconstruction_error/dscrape.md

 The large database in and of itself is not that interesting, but it is more interesting to disect the novel features of the space.

+## 05/08/19

+Clustering the more successful dimnesioanlity reduction data (TSNE and ISOMAP) works well in extracting perceptual groupings.
+DBSCAN is good at making close knit groups and is 'clever' in the sense that it picks the right amount of clusterss for you (there is no number_clusters parameter).
+Today I attempted Agglomerative Clustering which is a hierarchical method.
+I'm not sure the hierarchical aspect of it makes it much different, however, with this technique we specify a number of clusters for it to form.
+As it is hierarchical and a 'bottom up' approach it starts off with a high number of clusters spread out across the space and merges nearby groups together until it satisfies a given number of components.
+As a result there are strong perceptual groupings with some overlap between clusters that have been merged.
+DBSCAN originally returned 1638 clusters and so I provided the n_clusters parameter with approximately a third of this value (500 clusters) which has produced interesting groupings that show a higher degree of internal variance.
+My assumption is that by capping the n_clusters at 500, clusters that would otherwise be separated by something like DBSCAN get merged which offers the possibility of muddying the purity of each cluster.
+It would be good to see if the hierarchical data could be accessed to create a series of clustering 'layers', but this could be done by outputting results given different n_clusters paramaters.

+After some basic experimentation with the groupings from the clusters in Max, i think that creating some way of understanding the relationship of clusters will give me the musical hierarchical control I want.
+That said, I think that there is the possibility of a miniature existing in taking the clusters at face value and iterating through them.
+In a more controlled manner I envisage the computer maximising envelopes at different temporal and perceptual levels.
+I should be able to determine the 'pitchiness' over time while controlling the amplitude selection of samples within that sustained pitchiness envelope.

+## 13/08/19

+Creating a space in which I can interrogate instinctual dislikes/likes/inclinations about the material.

+A consideration: Do I need a low level way of manipulating patterns?
+Or should the algos just take care of ordering.
+I might just need better control over the algos themselves with parameter tuning and specificity.

+**I think its time to let the aesthetics guide me a bit... the clustering is done...**

+## 02/09/19

+It will be important to discuss the machinations over analysis and how to produce meaningful descriptors.
+A story could be told showing how different descriptors fail to give some sort of clarity, and how dimensioanlity reduction on a set of more abstract data rendered more useful results.
+Again, the 'magic' of the computer transforming numbers into something else.